mwong775/crlite-cuckoo-filter/README.md

-# CRLite: Cuckoo Filter
+# Cuckoo Hashing
-Cuckoo filter for storing all TLS certificate revocations
+Cuckoo hashing techniques for storing and tracking all TLS certificate revocations

 ## Overview